Creamy Homemade Baked Mac and Cheese

 - 2 1/2 cups half and half

 - 4 cups grated medium sharp cheddar cheese divided

 - 1/2 Tbsp. salt

 - 1/2 tsp. black pepper

 - 1/4 tsp. paprika

-While water is coming up to a boil, grate cheeses and divide into three sections.
-Approximately 3 cups for the sauce, 1 1/2 cups for the layer, and 1 1/2 cups for the topping.
+- While water is coming up to a boil, grate cheeses and toss together to mix, then divide into three piles.
+Approximately 3 cups for the sauce, 1 1/2 cups for the inner layer, and 1 1/2 cups for the topping.

-Stir in spices and half the reserved cheese sauce grated cheese, stirring to melt and combine.
-Stir in remaining cheese sauce grated cheese, and stir until completely melted and smooth.
+- Stir in spices and 1 1/2 cups of the cheeses, stirring to melt and combine.
+Stir in another 1 1/2 cups of cheese, and stir until completely melted and smooth.

-In a large mixing bowl, combine drained pasta with cheese sauce, stirring to combine fully.
+- In a large mixing bowl, combine drained pasta with cheese sauce, stirring to combine fully.
 Pour half of the pasta mixture into the prepared baking dish.
-Top with reserved layer grated cheese, then top that with the remaining pasta mixture.
+Top with 1 1/2 cups of grated cheeses, then top that with the remaining pasta mixture.

-Sprinkle the top with the topping grated cheese and bake for 15 minutes, until cheesy is bubbly and lightly golden brown.
+- Sprinkle the top with the last 1 1/2 cups of cheese and bake for 15 minutes, until cheesy is bubbly and lightly golden brown.